AlexanderMakarov/activitywatch-ets/README.md

 ### Questionable:

+- [ ] Find a way to aggregate "short" activity-by-strategy-es into bigger chunks Find a way to avoid gaps between "expected adjusted" intervals.
+      (probably it is solved by BIFinder separated from "basic activity" finder)
 - [ ] 'in_group_by_keys' need to work both on "and" and "or" ways (example?).
 - [ ] Add ability to cut by AFK both events and activities (example?).
 - [ ] Extend "in_only_if_window_app" to take into account "title" - like for Jira in browser should be opened tab